huggingface/optimum-quanto/README.md

 - the resulting integer values are expressed with a much higher bitwidth (typically `int32`) than the activation bitwidth (typically `int8`),
 - they might be combined with a `float` bias.

-Quantizing activations per-tensor can lead to serious quantization errors if the corresponding tensors contain large outlier values.
+Quantizing activations per-tensor to `int8` can lead to serious quantization errors if the corresponding tensors contain large outlier values.
 Typically, this will lead to quantized tensors with most values set to zero (except the outliers).

 A possible solution to work around that issue is to 'smooth' the activations statically as illustrated by [SmoothQuant](https://github.com/mit-han-lab/smoothquant).
 You can find a script to smooth some model architectures under [external/smoothquant](external/smoothquant).

-A better option, often, is to represent activations using `float8` instead of `int8`.
+A better option is to represent activations using `float8`.